 Tenants Can Help Pay the Loan

 Keep in mind that SBA requires a business “owner occupy” at least 51% of a building* and that the cash flow of the business be strong enough to qualify for the loan, but the other 49% of the building can be rented out.
 So…it is possible that you could purchase a building that currently has one or more tenants or you could take on tenants and significantly reduce the amount of your monthly expenses.

 * Technically, the SBA allows a borrower to put down just 5% on a business acquisition IF the seller of the business is willing to hold a second mortgage for the other 5% as long as it is on “full standby” for the life of the loan.
 (Full standby means no payments to be made while you have the SBA loan).

 100% Commercial Real Estate Financing

 100 percent commercial loans are not a new thing for SBA lenders.
 For many years, lenders have recognized that the down payment has been one of the biggest impediments to buying small business real estate, and many SBA and some conventional lenders have made no down payment loans available to certain types of businesses (typically dentists, doctors and veterinarians).

 This post is about a more recent development where some lenders are allowing 100% financing for ESTABLISHED SBA-eligible businesses that are otherwise solid but do not have (or do not want to part with) the larger down payment that many lenders require.

 Generic Buildings Preferred But Not Required

-It is helpful if the building to be financed is a multi-use or “general purpose” building that almost any type of business could occupy, but we have seen transactions where non-traditional buildings have been approved, for instance, a dog daycare business with a building and a little bit of acreage, assisted living facilities, residential board and care homes and franchised restaurants.
+There are more options if the building to be financed is a multi-use or “general purpose” building that almost any type of business could occupy, but we have seen transactions where non-traditional buildings have been approved, for instance, a dog daycare business with a building and a little bit of acreage, assisted living facilities, residential board and care homes and franchised restaurants.